-A producer and consumer of a JWS may agree to use Header Parameter Names that are Private Names: names that are not Reserved Names Section 4.1 or Public Names Section 4.2.
-Unlike Public Names, Private Names are subject to collision and should be used with caution.
+A producer and consumer of a JWS may agree to use Header Parameter names that are Private Names: names that are not Registered Header Parameter names Section 4.1 or Public Header Parameter names Section 4.2.
+Unlike Public Header Parameter names, Private Header Parameter names are subject to collision and should be used with caution.